Skip to Content

 Visitation rights allow the non-custodial parent to spend time with the children.

-When a court makes any decision regarding children, whether it is custody, support, or visitation, the determining factor should reflect the child's best interest.
+support, or visitation, the determining factor should reflect the child's best interest.
 Florida does not show any bias towards the gender of the parent.
 It is not considered solely a "mother or father" state.
 As a custody lawyer in Jacksonville, I am here to help you understand what courts use to decide the child's best interests, as many factors affect the determination.

 For example, suppose the court grants sole custodianship.
 In that case, it is often given to the parent most likely to allow the child a relationship and contact with the other parent.